alexw2326/Vite_React_Supabase_Template/SETUP_GUIDE.md

 ## 1. Create a new Vite + React project

+Open up the terminal and copy this into the terminal.
 ```bash
 # Create a new project with Vite
 npm create vite@latest my-project